 Marin Alsop is an inspiring and powerful voice, a conductor of vision and distinction who passionately believes that “music has the power to change lives.”
 She is recognized internationally for her innovative approach to programming and audience development, for her deep commitment to education, and for advocating for music’s importance in the world.

-Her outstanding success as Music Director of the Baltimore Symphony Orchestra (BSO) since 2007 has resulted in two extensions in her tenure until 2021.
-Alsop led the orchestra on its first European tour in thirteen years and created several bold initiatives, including OrchKids, for the city’s most disadvantaged young people.
+Her outstanding success as Music Director of the Baltimore Symphony Orchestra (BSO) beginning in 2007 resulted in two extensions of her tenure until 2021, and she has since been named the Music Director Laureate of the orchestra.
+During her time as Music Director, Alsop led the BSO on its first European tour in thirteen years and created several bold initiatives, including OrchKids, for the city’s most disadvantaged young people.
 At the end of 2019, following a seven-year tenure as Music Director, she became Conductor of Honour of the São Paulo Symphony Orchestra (OSESP), where she will return to conduct major projects each season.

 Alsop has conducted many of the world’s major orchestras, including the Gewandhausorchester Leipzig, Budapest Festival and Royal Concertgebouw orchestras, Filarmonica della Scala, and the Orchestra of the Age of Enlightenment, and she has long-standing relationships with the London Symphony Orchestra and London Philharmonic Orchestra (LPO).
 Further highlights of the 2019–20 season include guest appearances with the Orchestre de Paris, Danish National Symphony, and the Philadelphia Orchestra.
 In the United States, she regularly conducts The Cleveland Orchestra and the Chicago Symphony Orchestra and leads multiple projects each year at the Ravinia Festival.